-Boise to see second heat wave of the year.
+Boise to see second heat wave of the spring.
 How high will temperatures rise?

 After a string of thunderstorms and sub-freezing temperatures, another heat wave is coming to the Boise area.